axxcident/Kwitter/README.md

 # Kwitter
-Kwitter - the ultimate new chattforum 4 all edgy millionaires out there looking to manipulate the stock market
+Kwitter - the ultimate new chattforum 4 all edgy millionaires out there looking to manipulate the stock market, let's take it to the Mooon